DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 docker pull dafoam/opt-packages:v2.2.6
 </pre>

-**NOTE:** Docker must be running and you must be signed in to your Docker account when launching Paraview to run Docker commands through pvOptGUI plugins
+**NOTE:** Docker must be running and *you must be signed in to your Docker account* when launching Paraview to run Docker commands through pvOptGUI plugins.
+The user can log in at any point while running the plugins